mendersoftware/mender-docs/03.Client-installation/06.Use-the-device-side-api/docs.md

     category: tutorial
 ---

-The Device-side API constitutes the only public programmatic interface of the Mender client.
-It is a thin layer which receives messages over D-Bus, processes them, transmits them to the Mender client, receives the results from the client, and transmits a response on the D-Bus.
+The Device-side API constitutes the only public programmatic interface of the Mender clients.
+It is a thin layer which receives messages over D-Bus, processes them, transmits them to one of the Mender clients, receives the results from the client, and transmits a response on the D-Bus.

 ## Synchronized updates using the Device-side API